 - Get several quotes

-Seeking several quotes for your garden or driveway project might seem time consuming but it is worthwhile.
+Seeking several quotes for your garden or driveway project might take more time but it is worthwhile.
 Choose the installer you are most comfortable with and one that understands your needs and remember, cheaper isn’t always best.